EliasCaetano/PythonExcercises/README.md

-# Exercises Course in Video — Gustavo Guanabara
+# Exercises Curso Em Video — Gustavo Guanabara

 This repository contains the **115 exercises** from the Python course "Curso em Vídeo" by **Gustavo Guanabara**, translated to English.
 Each exercise is referenced by number and a short title describing its main objective.